tokenaussie/Uniswap_Analysis/README.md

 * What specific financial problem is the company or project trying to solve?

     Uniswap is a protocol for creating liquidity and trading ERC-20 tokens on Ethereum.
-Uniswap eliminates the need for trusted intermediaries, prioritising decentralisation, censorship resistance, and security.
+It eliminates the need for trusted intermediaries, prioritising decentralisation, censorship resistance, and security.
 This allows for fast, efficient trading.

 * Who is the company's intended customer?